OCamlPro/wxOCaml/README.md

 ## How to use

+* The module WxOCaml2 defines a set of modules (one module = one WX class).
+  It is only partial, but all types are verified.
+* A lot of useful constants are in Wxdefs.
-  The module WxOCaml contains a sub-module IDL, exporting all the stubs available, and some useful functions.
-A lot of useful constants are in Wxdefs.
+* The module WxOCaml contains a sub-module IDL, exporting all the stubs available, and some useful functions.
+Types are not correctly verified, so using directly these functions can be dangerous.

 ## How is it done ?